 While there’s no shortage of different metrics that can be used as part of an effective customer experience program, it’s important to consider your own business objectives and how specific metrics will help inform your business strategy.
 However, there are a few key metrics that you should consider to get any CX program off the ground.

 In this post, I will leverage my 20+ years of hands-on experience to take you through four of the most-widely used and helpful CX metrics you need to measure and the best ways to collect them to ensure accurate and consistent results:

 - Overall Satisfaction

 - Task Completion

 - More Customer Experience Metrics You Should Consider

 Disclaimer: As my grandfather would say, “There’s more than one way to fillet a fish”.
 My insights should serve as a guide but, obviously, there are different ways these metrics can be implemented successfully.

-Customer Satisfaction is an essential metric to measure and manage the customer experience over time.
-If you are not measuring Customer Satisfaction of the overall experience already as part of your customer experience program, you should start right away.
+Overall Satisfaction is an essential metric to measure and manage the customer experience over time.
+If you are not measuring customer satisfaction of the overall experience already as part of your CX program, you should start right away.

 This metric provides a baseline measurement of your CX performance and tells you how your visitors and customers feel about your brand in general.
 This can give you a great sense of what they might do next and help you align priorities at an organization level.

 For example, a dissatisfied customer may consider switching to one of your competitors if it would guarantee them a more satisfactory experience.
 On the other hand, a satisfied customer might provide you with insights on what works and the what aspects of the experience have the greatest impact on their satisfaction.